 What's to love about this recipe

-Biscoff and Lotus are basically the same thing, at least when it comes to the cookies and spread that are now popular in so many countries.
+Biscoff and Lotus are essentially the same thing, at least when it comes to the cookies and spread that are now popular in so many countries.

-The original name for Lotus cookies is "Speculoos", which are spiced, cinnamony shortcrust biscuits with their roots in Belgium.
+The original name for Lotus cookies is "Speculoos" cookies, which are spiced, cinnamony shortcrust biscuits that originated in Belgium.
 In Europe, these cookies are typically called Lotus Speculoos.

-When these cookies were introduced in the United States, they were dubbed Lotus Biscoff cookies.
-This name is a combination of "Biscuit" and "Coffee", demonstrating the fact that these cookies are often served with coffee.
+However, when these cookies were introduced in the United States, they were given the name Lotus Biscoff cookies.
+This name is a combination of "Biscuit" and "Coffee", reflecting the fact that these cookies are often served with coffee or tea.

-In summary, Lotus and Biscoff are two different names for the same cookies and spread.
-The only difference is the name used on different continents.
+So, to sum it up, Lotus and Biscoff are two different names for the same cookies and spread.
+The only difference is the name used in different countries.

-Biscoff spread, also known as 'Biscoff cookie butter', is essentially ground up Lotus cookies mixed with other ingredients like vegetable oil, sugar, and emulsifiers to create a smooth, spreadable consistency, akin to peanut butter.
+Biscoff spread, also known as 'Biscoff cookie butter', is essentially ground-up Lotus cookies mixed with other ingredients like vegetable oil, sugar, and emulsifiers to create a smooth, spreadable consistency, much like peanut butter.

 Key ingredient notes and substitutions

-- Dip the balls into the melted chocolate one by one.
-Use a fork to lift each truffle from the chocolate, allowing any excess chocolate to drip down between the tines of the fork before transferring onto parchment paper to set.
+- One by one, dip the chilled truffle balls into the melted chocolate.
+Use a fork to lift them back out, allowing any excess chocolate to drip freely through the tines of the fork back into the bowl below.
+Transfer the chocolate-coated truffle onto a wax paper/parchment paper lined plate or baking tray.

 How to melt chocolate on the stove:

-- In a medium-sized saucepan, add 4cm of water and heat over medium heat until simmering.
+- Fill a medium-sized saucepan with approximately 4cm of water.
+Heat it over medium heat on the stovetop until the water is simmering.

-- Add broken up pieces of chocolate to the bowl and melt for 4-5 minutes over low heat, stirring occasionally.
+- Add chopped chocolate pieces to the bowl atop the simmering water and allow the chocolate to melt slowly for 4-5 minutes over low heat.
+Stir occasionally with a spatula or spoon.

 Top tips

-- If your kitchen is cold, you can briefly heat the Biscoff spread in the microwave before adding it to the cookie crumbs.
-This will make the mixing a little easier.
+If your kitchen is cold, briefly warm the Biscoff cookie spread in the microwave for 5-10 seconds.
+This helps making it easier to mix together with the cookie crumbs.

 Ideas for decorating your truffles